Forms to Sign

-Mammography is a simple X-ray examination of the breasts.
-The value of mammography lies in its ability to detect cancer in the breast when it is still very small – often too small to be felt and often too small to be detected any other way.
-At River Radiology we have the most experienced radiologists and technologists in the area.
-The Selenia Digital Mammography provides patients with the highest quality of care in the early detection of breast cancer, and all of our exams are interpreted with the aid of a state-of-the-art R2 “Image Checker” computer system.
+3D Mammography is an X-ray examination of the breasts.
+The value of mammography lies in its ability to detect cancer in the breast while it is still very small – often too small to be felt and often too small to be detected any other way.
+When breast tissue is x-rayed, it creates an image that may contain tiny calcium deposits called microcalcifications or other subtle signs of cancer.
+The Hologic 3D Tomosynthesis Mammography system provides a detailed image that can detect early breast cancer.

 “I had a mammogram done by a friendly, caring professional.
 My primary doctor was impressed with the thorough report.
 I will be coming to River Radiology for my annual exam from now on!”